 First, make sure you (and your watch) are in a dry environment–don’t attempt to remove the water lock when you’re still in the water!

-When you spin your watch’s digital crown, a circle appears.
-You have to keep turning the digital crown until the circle fills up.
+A circle appears when you press or spin your watch’s digital crown.
+You must keep pressing or turning the digital crown until the circle fills up.
 The circle turns into a full blue bubble.
-Keep rotating until you see Unlocked on the screen.
+Keep pressing or rotating until you see Unlocked on the screen.

 When the sound is done, your Apple Watch should be back to normal.

-If you are experiencing an issue with turning the digital crown and the bubble is not filling up.
+If you are experiencing an issue with pressing or turning the digital crown and the bubble is not filling up.
 Don’t worry.
 There’s a simple hack for this.

 If your Apple Watch gets stuck on water lock mode, all you have to do is charge your Apple Watch

-When you place your Apple Watch on its charger, the Watch automatically turns off this feature and goes back to its normal settings.
+When you place your Apple Watch on its charger, it automatically turns off this feature and goes back to its normal settings.

 Also, keep in mind that no sound plays when you do this.

 It should work with any charger you have for your watch, including wireless charging pads.
 But if you see it’s still stuck in a water lock, place it on its original charger.
+YOu might need to place it on and off the charger a couple of times.
 And if needed, force restart it while it’s on the charger.

-If charging your watch is unavailable, try force restarting your watch by pressing both the side button and the digital crown at the same time and keep pushing until the Apple logo appears on the screen.
+If charging your watch is unavailable, try force restarting your watch by pressing both the side button and the digital crown simultaneously.
+Keep pushing until the Apple logo appears on the screen.

-You’ll need to press both buttons simultaneously for more time than usual due to the water lock, but the restart should happen –just wait for the Apple logo, then release both buttons.
+You’ll need to press both buttons simultaneously for more time than usual due to the water lock, but the restart should happen–wait for the Apple logo, then release both buttons.
 Booting up also takes longer, so be prepared for that.

 Water lock mode is such a great feature on the Apple Watch!
 Especially if you find yourself in the water frequently.